rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <b>Query Intent:</b> To get any five software editions and product names that are associated with those editions.<br>
   You must query the software product and software edition nodes.<br>

-    1. Use `MATCH` to select the software edtion node, and add node aliases to use in the RETURN clause.<br>
+    1. Use `MATCH` to select the software edtion node, and add node aliases to use in the `RETURN` clause.<br>
-       MATCH (s:SOFTWARE_EDITION)
+       `MATCH (s:SOFTWARE_EDITION)`
     2. Add the `HAS_A` relationship from edition to product and note the direction of the relationship in the diagram.<br>
       `MATCH (s:SOFTWARE_EDITION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)`<br>
        You must add an alias for software product becuause you use the alias (p) in the return clause to return the product name.
-    3. You use the RETURN clause to select the query output by referring to the alias and attributes.<br>
+    3. You use the `RETURN` clause to select the query output by referring to the alias and attributes.<br>
-       You use the attributes edition from software edition and product from the software product node.<br> `RETURN s.edition`, p.product` or you can return all attributes by using `RETURN s, p` <br>
+       You use the attributes edition from software edition and product from the software product node.<br> `RETURN s.edition, p.product` or you can return all attributes by using `RETURN s, p` <br>
-    4. To limit the number of results, you use the LIMIT clause to limit the results to five or any number that you want.<br>
+    4. To limit the number of results, you use the `LIMIT` clause to limit the results to five or any number that you want.<br>

    ![API Image](/images/ed_to_prod.png)<br>&nbsp;